Skip to main content

 Are you a licensed middle grades or secondary educator seeking to refine your craft and become a leader in your field?

-UNC Charlotte’s Master of Education in Curriculum and Instruction – Middle Grades and Secondary Tracks are designed for experienced, licensed, practicing teachers, educators, and leaders.
+UNC Charlotte’s Master of Education in Curriculum and Instruction with concentrations in Middle Grades and Secondary Tracks is designed for experienced, licensed, practicing teachers, educators, and leaders.
 You’ll have the opportunity to expand your knowledge and skills as a curriculum specialist and instructional leader through an accessible and flexible online education program.
 The program is also a pathway for professional development for those who want to work in administration.
 Our 30-credit-hour Master of Education program leads to the Advanced (M) teaching license for students who already have an A licensure.

 delivery